Click on a link below to read about a particular food or beverage related promotion:

 Fans of the Kenner line of Star Wars toys will notice that the illustration of the X-Wing used on the bottle hangers and promotional sign is that of the Kenner toy released earlier in the same year, 1978.

 General Mills in Canada had several Star Wars related promotions between 1977 and 1985.
-The very first was the set of 16 stickers found in boxes of cereal.
+The very first was the set of 16 stickers found in Canadian boxes of cereal in 1978.
 A complete set of these stickers is extremely difficult to find.
 The images were identical to the General Mills USA set, except of course for the bilingual text.

 In 1984 "a new Force at Breakfast" was introduced.
 Kellogg's C-3PO's; a "crunchy honey-flavoured oat, wheat and corn cereal" appeared in Canadian grocery stores.
 Having a Star Wars-themed cereal would guarantee many Star Wars prizes, and Canada did receive several before the cereal ceased production a few years later.